 The DC Gas supply manifold is on the outside wall of the Hall B Gas Shed, Bldg.
 96B.
 Argon and Nitrogen gases are supplied from bulk tanks which are filled by the vendor.
 The vendor monitors the bulk tank levels via a land line and schedules tankers to fill them.
 In an emergency or for maintenance purposes, portable dewars can be used to supply these gases under direct supervision of a system expert.
 CO2 gas is supplied from high pressure dewars, the operator must monitor the dewars and change them out before they go dry.
 Experience with these containers allows one to determine if it is almost empty by it's tilt weight.
-Also note that the CO2 dewar supply pressure range is 175-200psig.
-This means that the supply should never exceed 200psig and that it should never fall below 175psig.
-Therefore, the on line dewar must deliver CO2 at pressure above 175psig, but below that of the on line dewar.
+Also note that the CO2 dewar supply pressure range is 150-175psig.
+This means that the supply should never exceed 175 psig and that it should never fall below 150psig.
+Therefore, the on line dewar must deliver CO2 at pressure above that of the backup dewar, but well below the 200psig relief valve setpoint.
+Similarly, the backup dewar must deliver CO2 at pressure above 150psig, but below that of the on line dewar.
 The reasoning behind this is that in case the on line dewar goes empty, the backup dewar will be capable of supplying the system for normal ops.
 In theory, the backup dewar will never be needed because the operator will change out the on line dewar prior to it "going dry".